-This is my full-proof, gentle and non-destructive way to disassemble a master cylinder.
+This is my full-proof, gentle and non-destructive way to disassemble a master cylinder (in this case a GPz900R MC).
 Over time they become seized due to water absorption and oxidation issues.

 For a project bike I needed a Clutch and Front Brake master cylinder, I have collected a few over the years and they always come in handy.
 This one is old and tired and before it can be stripped and re-coated, the internals need to come out.

 From this end you can see the dust seal is rooted, so the inside will be no good either.

 Use a needle like tool to pry out the dust boot so we can get to the circlip under it.

 Once its out, it should look something like this: